-Note: Importing data from several records into a repeater field for a single post is not supported.
+Importing data from several records into a repeater field for a single post is not supported.
 All of the data for a repeater field must be present in the same record.

-Depending on the import settings, either a separate post would be created for each row, or only the “Large” value will be present in the repeater field for “Test Post” (since the prior values that were imported would be overwritten).
+Depending on the import settings, either a separate post would be created for each row, or only the “Large” value would be present in the repeater field for “Test Post” (since the prior values that were imported would be overwritten).

-Fixed Repeater Mode
+Mode 1: Fixed Repeater Mode

 Use Fixed Repeater Mode when each piece of your repeating data is stored in separate columns or elements.
-For example, if you have a repeater field containing an image, and your CSV file has 5 columns – image_1, image_2, image_3, etc:
+For example, if you have a repeater field containing an image, and your CSV file has five columns – image_1, image_2, image_3, etc:

-And then drag & drop image_1 to the first row, image_2 to the second row, etc.
+Then drag & drop image_1 to the first row, image_2 to the second row, etc.

-Check the “Ignore blank fields” box if some of the records in your file don’t contain values for all 5 images.
-For example, if image_3 and onwards are blank for a certain record, WP All Import will only add 2 rows to the repeater for that record.
+Check the Ignore blank fields box if some of the records in your file don’t contain values for all five images.
+For example, if image_3 and onwards are blank for a certain record, WP All Import will only add two rows to the repeater for that record.

-Variable Repeater Mode (XML)
+Mode 2: Variable Repeater Mode (XML)

 Dragging & dropping won’t generate the correct XPath expressions when using Variable Repeater Mode (XML).
 You need to modify your XPath expressions as per WP All Import's FOREACH syntax.

-Variable Repeater Mode (CSV)
+Mode 3: Variable Repeater Mode (CSV)

-If your repeating data is stored in a single column in your CSV file, and is separated by a separator character, use this option.
+If your repeating data is stored in a single column in your CSV file and is separated by a separator character, use this option.

-For example, if you have a repeater field containing ingredients (Name and Measure – i.e. 1/2 cup is the measure and butter is the name), and the names & measures are stored in separate columns in your CSV file:
+For example, if you have a repeater field containing ingredients (Name and Measure – i.e., 1/2 cup is the measure and butter is the name), and the names & measures are stored in separate columns in your CSV file:

 Then use this option.
-Since this repeater data is comma separated, change the “Separator Character” setting from a pipe character to a comma, and drag & drop the Names & Measures columns into the appropriate sub-fields in the repeater field.
+Since this repeater data is comma-separated, change the Separator Character setting from a pipe character to a comma, and drag & drop the name & measure columns into the appropriate sub-fields in the repeater field.
 The end result should look like this: